 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ALBUM REVIEW: Filthy Liars - If All Else Fails, Cry and Cry Again
+ALBUM REVIEW: Filthy Liars - If All Else Fails, Cry & Cry Again

 One of my favorite parts of working at the smoke shop is their sound system.
 There are speakers scattered all around the room so that anything panned left or right in the mix is REALLY panned left or right, and there's a beefy subwoofer too.
 In layman's terms, this means that while I'm sorting, stocking & schmoozing throughout the day, my tunes sound great.
 I've been taking advantage of this setup to revisit some of the records that I haven't heard in forever, and appreciate them in the context of my life today.